An official website of the United States government

 Commander, Navy Region Northwest provides consolidated base operations support for Navy activities in Washington, Oregon, Alaska, Idaho, Montana, Wyoming, North Dakota, South Dakota, Nebraska, Minnesota and Iowa.
 The Commander oversees the assigned shore organization and provides facilities and space management, exercise coordination, and support to homeported and transient ships, submarines and aircraft as well as afloat and ashore tenants, military and family members.

 Puget Sound is the U.S. Navy's third largest fleet concentration area.
-The Department of the Navy contributes more than $13.5 billion annually to the Northwest Region economy.
+The Department of the Navy contributes approximately $15 billion annually to the Northwest Region economy.

 For more information about your U.S. Navy in the Northwest, visit the About page or contact Navy Region Northwest Public Affairs at (360) 396-1630.